 Solar Energy Savings Program

 Bao Vang presented the Solar Energy Savings Program again with the Board of Directors.
 This was presented to the board in the past.
-The decision to approve the Solar Energy program was subject to internal dual diligence process.
-Bao Vang has completed the dual diligence process.
+The decision to approve the Solar Energy program was subject to internal due diligence process.
+Bao Vang has completed the due diligence process.

 Terence Jones motion to approve entering into a contract with Ideal Energies pending NMA’s legal counsel’s review of the contract.
 The motion was seconded by Janie Yang.